PathruduChintakayala/bv-sdk-cli/README.md

 - Uses project root as import root (temporarily inserts it into `sys.path`).
 - Does not switch virtual environments.
 - Does not spawn subprocesses.
-- Does not perform any network calls.
+- Does not perform any network calls unless your automation imports and uses `bv.runtime` (developer-mode Orchestrator access).

 Input handling: